 The Vivy Skirt

-I stay in a ‘70s mood.
-David Bowie, Earth Wind and Fire, Fleetwood Mac, Joni Mitchel, and Jimi Hendrix are always in my ears along with other icons of the time.
-I always resonated with the free-spirited flower children singing for peace and getting lost in the sky with diamonds if you know what I mean ;) As a crochet artist, how could I not be inspired by the ‘70s?!
-Crochet left its stylistic mark at that time with freestyle lace, granny squares, and, of course, bold color play.
+I stay in a '70s mood.
+David Bowie, Earth, Wind & Fire, Fleetwood Mac, Joni Mitchell, and Jimi Hendrix are constantly playing in my ears, along with other icons of the era.
+I've always resonated with the free-spirited flower children singing for peace and getting lost in the sky with diamonds, if you know what I mean… As a crochet artist, how could I not be inspired by the '70s?!
+Crochet made its mark during that time with freestyle lace, granny squares, and, of course, bold color play.

-I was minding my own business on Pinterest one day looking at all the nostalgically kitschy crochet vibes I could find and came across a super fun colorful zig-zagged granny square blanket pattern.
-It had all the right elements: sepia color pallet, granny squares (what could be more classic than a granny square), and a psychedelic color illusion.
-I had a stash to bust that consisted mostly of the warm side of the color spectrum and decided to adapt the vibe of the blanket into a pencil skirt.
+One day, while minding my own business on Pinterest and browsing all the nostalgic crochet vibes, I stumbled upon a super fun, colorful zig-zagged granny square blanket pattern.
+It had all the right elements: a sepia color palette, granny squares (what could be more classic than a granny square?), and a psychedelic color illusion.
+I had a stash to bust, mostly in warm tones, so I decided to turn the blanket’s vibe into a pencil skirt.

 I loved the skirt but hadn’t really shared it with social media until I used it in an outfit during Dressember.
 The reaction to the skirt was so positive and I even got a few orders for it so I decided to turn it into a pattern!